scaleway/terraform-scaleway-vpc-module/README.md

 ## Usage

-The example below builds a simple VPC with a PGW, a Load Balancer and some instances behind it.
+The example below provision a basic VPC with a Public Gateway and a Load Balancer with some instances behind it.

 ``` hcl
 module "vpc" {